matthewdowney/excel-clj/README.md

 ### PDF Generation

-If you're on a system that uses an OpenOffice implementation of Excel, PDF generation works the same was as creating a spreadsheet:
+If you're on a system that uses a LibreOffice or Apache OpenOffice implementation of Excel, PDF generation works the same was as creating a spreadsheet:

 ```clojure